Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Kampung Perepat villagers in Kapar have waited nine years to get six acres (2.45 hectares) of land promised to them some 40 years ago - only to find out that it has been given to three strangers.

-The Sri Maha Mariamman was duly built in 1987 and expanded in 1996, to accommodate the growing number of villagers.
+The Sri Maha Mariamman temple was duly built in 1987 and expanded in 1996, to accommodate the growing number of villagers.

 When they attempted to obtain the land title in 1998, they were shocked when told that the site had been classified as 'vacant land' and that the villagers would only get two acres.

-said the Klang Land Office told him that the remaining four acres would have to be returned to the government.
+said the Klang Land Office told him that the remaining four acres would have to be returned to the Selangor government.

 "They (land office officials) didn't even know that there was vacant land there until we applied for the title.
 When they knew, they refused to give us the six acres of land," he said.

-"After going through our state assemblyperson (Abdul Rahman Palil, for Sementa), they agreed to give us two acres for the and school, and four acres on which the state government would build low-cost houses."
+"After going through our state assemblyperson (Abdul Rahman Palil, for Sementa), they agreed to give us two acres for the temple and school, and four acres on which the state government would build low-cost houses."

 He also said Abdul Rahman had tried to obtain a temporary title for the site, but this has not materialised to date.